-Be aware of own emotions and reactions to behaviour.
-See staff questions in appendices.
-Develop in collaboration with SEN coordinator and implement Individual Behaviour Management Plans where needed to support a tiered approach Engage in continued research and alignment of best behaviour support practices with school planning and focus.
-Encouraging student voice- interests, strengths, abilities, opinions and providing choice.
-Celebrate success!
-Acknowledgment/ Free & Frequent: Individual encouragement • Explicit feedback using PBS terminology and dojo point awarded (token given system in playground).
-Student individual reward from menu Class & short term: Whole Class Based on class dojo.
-Class selects reward activity Long and Strong: Whole school \circ Students to be surveyed by student counsellors on reward for long & strong to gain student voice • The idea of being socially aware and generous by paying it forward, this links to circle of courage as students see that their choices affect not just themselves TIOK but others.
-TICK roster procedures Recess and Lunch Eating Expectations & guidelines We move quickly and calmly to our eating area.
-We sit down to get 2.
-We sit down to eat.
-We talk in a friendly quiet manner to our friends.
-We only got our own food We only eat our own food.
-We take home what we haven't eaten.
-6. We make sure the area is tidy.
-7. We move calmly to class when dismissed.
 Behaviour Matrix Whole school co-designed behaviour matrix is displayed and referred to in all classes and learning areas.
 Explicit lessons created from the matrix based on whole school data.
 See lesson schedule.
-Playground & game • All students are explicitly taught the CVPS game expectations (rules of the game) and expectations appropriate use of playground equipment.
+Playground & game expectations All students are explicitly taught the CVPS game expectations (rules of the game) and appropriate use of playground equipment.
 Restorative practices Restorative practices centre around a set of key questions that help children think about their behaviour and understand how they can correct it: What happened?
-What were you thinking and feeling at the time?
-What have you thought about it since?
+What nappened?What were you thinking and feeling at the time?
+What were you thinking and reclining at the time: What have you thought about it since?
 Who has been affected and in what way?
 How could things have been done differently?
 What do you think needs to happen to make things right?
-Ensure that our lines of communication are clear, open and honest yet respectful, Staff Quartiers understanding and always with the student and positive relationship as the focus.
-Staff Questions Based on Therapeutic Intervention in schools (TCIS) staff questions to support de- escalation or increase student and staff safety.
+Ensure that our lines of communication are clear, open and honest yet respectful, understanding and always with the student and positive relationship as the focus.
+Staff Questions Based on Therapeutic Intervention in schools (TCIS) staff questions to support de-escalation or increase student and staff safety.
 What am I feeling now?
-What does this young person feel need or want?
 What does this young person feel, need or want?
 How is the environment affecting the young person?
 How do I best respond?

-Whole School Positive Behaviour & Wellbeing Policy 2024

 Tiered approach Tier one universal PBS & ZOR Tier 2 & Tier 3 See Intervention Policy.
 Support accessed with SEN coordinator, Positive Behaviour support leader and Education School Psychologist.
+Community Engagement Parent information sessions held Fortnightly connect notice focusing on specific identified behaviour focus and some ideas for practice at home.
+Website and newsletter information PBS magnets sent home to all families

+Good Standing

-Community Parent information sessions held Engagement Fortnightly connect notice focusing on specific identified behaviour focus and some ideas for practice at home.
-Website and newsletter information PBS magnets sent home to all families The processes embedded within good standing requirements are underpinned by the Good Standing following key principles of restorative practice: Positive interpersonal relationships A culture of care supporting all individuals in the school community.
-Cultural receptiveness and responsiveness to create learning communities of mutual respect and inclusion. • A restorative approach which leads to individuals taking responsibility for their own behaviour.
+The processes embedded within good standing requirements are underpinned by the following key principles of restorative practice:

+- Positive interpersonal relationships - A culture of care supporting all individuals in the school community. - Cultural receptiveness and responsiveness to create learning communities of mutual respect and inclusion. - A restorative approach which leads to individuals taking responsibility for their own behaviour.

 Good Standing is recognition of students who meet behavioural expectations at Caversham Valley Primary.

 All students commence with Good Standing status.
 Good Standing entitles students to participate in all school-based activities.

-Loss of Good Standing: Major breach of school behaviour expectations At the discretion of the Principal or Principal's delegate Start a fight, video, photograph, share or promote violence Make physical contact with the intent to harm another student or staff member through physical contact Students who do not have Good Standing Status are not able to attend non-curricula activities such as school camp, reward activities and sporting events.
-Re-instate good standing • All students will regain good standing at the beginning of each term.
-Implement a restorative and educative return process to re-establish positive behaviour.
-This may include an individual behaviour plan focusing on the identified areas for improvement • Re-instate a student's good standing after such period as decided by the Principal.
-It is important to note that these are guidelines and if: There are extenuating circumstances that have resulted in negative behaviours; A student has special peeds; A student has special needs; There is a significant needed of needting holes increases the provider positive There is a significant period of positive behaviour since the previous negative behaviour Then these factors will be taken into account and any decision to withdraw, maintain or reinstate "good standing' will be at the discretion of the Principal.
+Loss of Good Standing:

+- Major breach of school behaviour expectations - At the discretion of the Principal or Principal's delegate - Start a fight, video, photograph, share or promote violence - Make physical contact with the intent to harm another student or staff member through physical contact

+Students who do not have Good Standing Status are not able to attend non-curricula activities such as school camp, reward activities and sporting events.

+Re-instate good standing

+- All students will regain good standing at the beginning of each term. - Implement a restorative and educative return process to re-establish positive behaviour.
+This may include an individual behaviour plan focusing on the identified areas for improvement - Re-instate a student's good standing after such period as decided by the Principal.

+It is important to note that these are guidelines and if:

+- There are extenuating circumstances that have resulted in negative behaviours; - A student has special needs; - There is a significant period of positive behaviour since the previous negative behaviour

+Then these factors will be taken into account and any decision to withdraw, maintain or reinstate "good standing" will be at the discretion of the Principal.